MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-export.md

 Run history includes a list of all executions that have occurred for a specific flow.
 This data includes the flow’s status, start time, duration, and input/output data for triggers and actions.

-Either an end user or an administrator can export this data by following these steps:
+Either an end user or an administrator, who has granted themselves access to the flow through the Microsoft Flow Admin Center, can export this data by following these steps:

 1. Sign in to the [Microsoft Flow site](https://flow.microsoft.com/).
 1. Select the **My flows** link, and then select the flow for which you wan to export the run history.